Why good mental health means a safer workplace

 Healthy and Safety Executive UK days lost figures - https://www.hse.gov.uk/statistics/dayslost.htm

-Report by Deloitte and Mind - https://www2.deloitte.com/uk/en/pages/consulting/articles/mental-health-andemployers-refreshing-the-case-for-investment.html
+Report by Deloitte and Mind - https://www.deloitte.com/uk/en/services/consulting/research/mental-health-and-employers-refreshing-the-case-for-investment.html